seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/cell_idx/step2-Seurat-clustering.md

 # Step 2.
 Inferring Cell Type Factors using Seurat

 This example demonstrates how to infer cell type factors from a cell-indexed SGE using Seurat.
-Since this cell-indexed SGE is derived from histology files, we do not implement an nFeature_RNA cutoff.
+Since this cell-indexed SGE is derived from histology files, we do not implement an `nFeature_RNA_cutoff`.

 The step script starts with the removal of mitochondrial and hypothetical genes and the filtering of hexagons based on `nFeature_RNA_cutoff` and, when applied, X Y ranges.
 Subsequently, it applies sctransform normalization followed by dimensionality reduction through [Principal Component Analysis (PCA)](https://satijalab.org/seurat/reference/runpca) and [Uniform Manifold Approximation and Projection (UMAP)](https://satijalab.org/seurat/reference/runumap) embedding.